krkpdf/pokemon-emerald-latin/README.md

 2. Use the extract_text script to extract all the text from the game (already done, see Text/)
 3. Find all the sprites containing english text (to be implemented)
 4. Add translations to the text, change sprites, and upload to repo
-5. Replace text in Decompilation Project (to be implemented) and compile
+5. Replace text in Decompilation Project (make.sh!) and compile

 I am doing this project to practice my Latin (I am still learning, so expect mistakes) and to create something for Latin learners.
 My philosophy is better something meh now, than nothing.
 I believe games make for great language learning (intrinsic motivation, language immersion, simple language and short sentences, union of language with outcomes, you have to extract instructions, etc.).
 I don't realistically expect to finish this, but I am also not planning on stopping.
 Feel free to translate parts and correct mistakes.